 - They are not allowed to threaten you with legal action

-What Should You Do if Your Rights Protected Under the FDCPA are Violated?
+Your Rights Protected Under the FDCPA are Violated

 If any of your rights listed above have been violated, you are eligible to take the debt collection agency to court!
 Make sure to document, as much as possible, any communication you have had with the debt collectors.
 Moreover, you have to file a case within a year of your rights being violated.